Anil1111/Academic-Projects-Tutorials/XNotes/VSCode.md

 28. **nx console** - _nrwl_
 29. **Quick and Simple Text Selection** - _David Bankier_ #for providing some shortcuts for easy text selection
 30. **Sonar Lint** - _SonarSource_ for detecting and fixing quality issues in code;
     - Install the vsix `SonarSource.sonarlint-vscode-1.15.0.vsix` and install it either automatically or by by downloading it manually
 31. **Rest Client** - _Huachao Mao_
+32. **SQLTools** - _Matheus Tiexiera_

 ---

 ## VSCode settings

 1. **Set git-bash as default terminal**: Press `Ctrl+Shift+P` and enter `terminal.integrated.shell.windows` in search bar, there add the path to the git-bash: `C:\Program Files\Git\bin\bashe.exe`
 2. `File --> AutoSave` set autosave on
 3. Select the `file icon theme` from command pallette
    - You can use this to change the file icon theme from VSCode to others like material
 4. Select the `Color Theme` from command pallette
 5. `"terminal.integrated.scrollback": 2000` add this to `settings.json` to increase the buffer size of the integrated terminal log
 6. `"workbench. editor. enablePreview"` and set it to `false` to stop automatic preview of docs on open